Souravgoswami/jmblr/README.md

 # jmblr (jumbler - organize a shuffled word)
 Type any kind of jumble word and get a meaningful word if it exists in the given word list.
-It will work with Linux terminal, ncurses package is needed (is ditributed by most of the distribution by default) to calculate the terminal height and width and draw the trailing equals (=) and the quiz!
+It will work with most of the Linux terminals.
+Don't run somewhere without a TTY!

 Solve any kind of jumble word with jumbler.
 It's short and simple.